The Future of Network Automation with Virtual Operators

 • stay on top of IT licensing requirements.

-Open-AudIT does this by intelligently scanning your organisation’s network and storing the configurations for the devices it discovers.
+Open-AudIT does this by intelligently scanning your organization’s network and storing the configurations for the devices it discovers.
 This gives you immediate visibility into:

 • software licensing